Umpire Clinics

 Enhanced Online Training

-• We are excited to introduce an online training component to provide more accessible learning opportunities for umpires.
+• We are continuing with the hybrid online training component and in-person field camps to provide more accessible learning opportunities for umpires.
 This addition aims to offer flexibility and convenience for participants.
 Details on this training are covered in Become an Umpire.

 On-Field Focus

-• In response to feedback and to optimize practical skills development, we are transitioning to 4-hour, on-field-only training sessions.
+• In response to feedback and to optimize practical skills development, we have separated the classroom clinic component to the online learning and the practical component to 4-hour, on-field-only training sessions.
 This adjustment allows for a more hands-on approach and aims to better prepare umpires for real-game scenarios.

 Official’s Qualifications